Seeratul/ElizaChat/README.md

     - a Dune reference

 Functionality of the Channel:
-- old messages get deleted when its cap is reached (15 plus welcome message)
+- old messages get deleted when its cap is reached (25)
 - profanity is censored with [better_profanity](https://pypi.org/project/better-profanity/)

 ## The React Client